How to Become a Digital Designer

 © Interaction Design Foundation, CC BY-SA 4.0

-If you’re considering where to learn these technical and soft skills, you can start by reading various blog posts on the internet by reputable institutions.
-Next, you can also apply for three- to six-week-long courses offered by the IxDF to gain expertise in a particular skill.
+If you’re considering where to learn these technical and soft skills, you can start by reading various articles—for example, this one of ours on the sheer value of soft skills—and then you can also apply for three- to six-week-long courses offered by the IxDF to gain expertise in a particular skill.

 Job Titles in Digital Design